NOURDARMASH/Trash-titans/README.md

 ## Trash titans

-Het is een platform voor jongeren voor jongeren evenals voor leraren.
+It is a platform for young people for young people as well as for teachers.

 ## Background